The Image Book

-Jean-Luc Godard • Switzerland • 2018 • Fragments of cinema; art informing reality or vice versa?
+Jean-Luc Godard • Switzerland • 2018 • Does art inform reality, or vice versa?

 Casting his encyclopedic eye upon histories of violence that, ostensibly, remain inextricable from the medium itself, The Image Book is a dizzying, associative journey through one of the greatest cinematic minds of the century.
 Jean-Luc Godard’s film premiered at IFFR - International Film Festival Rotterdam, San Sebastián, Toronto and Cannes, where it won a Special Palme d’Or.
 The Image Book is a New York Times Critic's Pick.

 Stéphane Brizé • France • 2015 • A powerful, deeply troubling vision of modern labor.